 Even though the statement of this theorem is notation-heavy and will appear opaque to most readers, I give it nonetheless because, as unreadable as it may seem, it exhibits certain features that can be widely appreciated, thereby helping to wrap up this discussion of conservation of information, especially as it relates to Rosenhouse’s critique of the concept.
 Consider therefore the following three points:

 - The first thing to see in this theorem is that it is an actual mathematical theorem.
-It rises to Rosenhouse’s level 2.
+It rises to Rosenhouse’s track 2.
 A peer-reviewed literature now surrounds the work.
 The theorem depends on advanced probability theory, measure theory, and functional analysis.
 The proof requires vector-valued integration.
 This is graduate-level real analysis.
 Rosenhouse does algebraic graph theory, so this is not his field, and he gives no indication of actually understanding these theorems.
 For him to forgo providing even the merest sketch of the mathematics underlying this work because “it would not further our agenda to do so” (p.
 212–213) and for him to dismiss these theorems as “trivial musings” (p.
 269) betrays an inability to grapple with the math and understand its implications, as much as it betrays his agenda to deep-six conservation of information irrespective of its merits.

 - The Greek letter mu denotes a null search and the Greek letter nu an alternative search.
 These are respectively the baseline search and the better search described earlier.
 Active information here, measured as log(r/q), measures the information required in a successful search for a search (usually abbreviated S4S), which is the information to find nu to replace mu.
 Searches can themselves be subject to search, and it’s these higher level searches that are at the heart of the conservation of information theorems.
 Another thing to note about mu and nu is that they don’t prejudice the types of searches or the probabilities that represent them.
 Mu and nu are represented as probability measures.
 But they can be any probability measures that assign at least as much probability to the target T as uniform probability (the assumption being that any search can at least match the performance of a uniform probability search—this seems totally reasonable).
 What this means is that conservation of information is not tied to uniform probability or equiprobability.
 Rosenhouse, by contrast, claims that all mathematical intelligent design arguments follow what he calls the Basic Argument from Improbability, which he abbreviates BAI (p.
 126).
 BAI attributes to design proponents the most simple-minded assignment of probabilities (namely uniform probability or equiprobability).
 Conservation of information, like specified complexity, by contrast, attempts to come to terms with the probabilities as they actually are.
 This theorem, in its very statement, shows that it does not fall under Rosenhouse’s BAI.